BhaveshKapil/Image-Colorization/README.md

 ---

-Colorizing black and white images has emerged as an exhilarating application of deep learning.
-In the past, this task required extensive human involvement and laborious manual coding.
-However, thanks to the power of AI and deep learning, the entire process can now be seamlessly accomplished end-to-end.
-While one might assume that training a model from scratch for this task necessitates vast amounts of data and lengthy training times, my recent work in the past few weeks disproves this belief.
+Turning black and white images into colorized versions has become an exciting application of advanced machine learning.
+In the past, this process relied heavily on human effort and tedious manual coding.
+However, thanks to the incredible capabilities of artificial intelligence and advanced machine learning techniques, we can now effortlessly complete the entire process from start to finish.
+Some might assume that training a model from scratch for this task requires massive amounts of data and extensive training periods.
+However, my recent work over the past few weeks challenges this belief.

-During this period, I experimented with various model architectures, loss functions, training strategies, and more to find an optimal approach.
-Leveraging the latest advancements in deep learning, I successfully developed an efficient strategy to train a model for colorization.
-Surprisingly, this was achieved using a relatively small dataset and significantly reduced training times.
+During this timeframe, I conducted experiments using different model structures, loss functions, training methods, and more, in order to discover the best approach.
+By harnessing the latest advancements in deep learning, I successfully devised an efficient strategy to train a model for colorization.
+Surprisingly, I achieved this using a relatively small dataset and significantly reduced training times.

 ## Introduction to colorization problem

 ### RGB vs L\*a\*b

-As you may be aware, when an image is loaded, it is represented as a rank-3 array (height, width, color), where the last axis corresponds to the color data of the image.
-These data typically represent color in the RGB color space, with each pixel having three numbers indicating the amount of Red, Green, and Blue present.
-In the provided image, you can observe that the left portion of the "main image" (the leftmost image) appears blue.
-Consequently, in the blue channel of the image, this specific area exhibits higher values, resulting in a darker shade.
+You may already know that when we open an image, it is displayed as a three-dimensional array with dimensions representing the height, width, and color.
+The last dimension of the array corresponds to the color information of the image.
+Generally, the colors are represented in the RGB color space, where each pixel is described by three numbers indicating the amount of Red, Green, and Blue present.
+In the given image, you can see that the left side of the "main image" (the image on the far left) appears to have a blue tone.
+As a result, in the blue color channel of the image, this specific area has higher values, which makes it appear darker.

 ![rgb image](./files/rgb.jpg)

-Within the Lab color space, each pixel is still represented by three numbers.
-However, the interpretation of these numbers differs.
-The first channel, L, encodes the Lightness of each pixel.
-When visualized independently (as depicted in the second image in the row below), this channel appears as a black and white image.
-On the other hand, the a and b channels encode the levels of green-red and yellow-blue, respectively, for each pixel.
-The following image demonstrates the individual channels of the Lab color space.
+In the Lab color space, every pixel is still described using three values.
+Nevertheless, the meaning of these values is distinct.
+The initial channel, L, carries the information about the brightness of each pixel.
+When viewed on its own (as shown in the second picture in the row below), this channel looks like a grayscale image.
+Conversely, the a and b channels hold the data about the amount of green-red and yellow-blue tones, respectively, for each pixel.
+The next image illustrates the distinct channels of the Lab color space.
 ![lab image](./files/lab.jpg)

-To train a colorization model, we typically provide it with a grayscale image and expect it to generate a colorful output.
-When using the Lab color space, we can feed the L channel (representing the grayscale image) to the model and task it with predicting the remaining two channels (*a and *b).
-After obtaining these predictions, we concatenate all three channels to reconstruct the final colorful image.
+In order to teach a colorization model, our usual approach involves supplying it with a black-and-white image and expecting it to produce a vibrant, colorful output.
+When employing the Lab color space, we can input the L channel (which represents the grayscale image) into the model and assign it the task of predicting the remaining two channels (*a and *b).
+Once we have obtained these predictions, we combine all three channels to reconstruct the final, richly colored image.

-However, if we were to use RGB directly, we would first need to convert the image to grayscale, feed the grayscale image to the model, and hope that the model accurately predicts all three color channels.
-This proves to be a more challenging and unstable task due to the significantly larger number of possible combinations when predicting three numbers compared to just two numbers.
+However, if we were to directly use the RGB color space, we would first have to convert the image to grayscale, pass the grayscale version to the model, and hope that the model accurately predicts all three color channels.
+This proves to be a more difficult and unreliable undertaking due to the significantly larger number of possible combinations when predicting three values compared to just two.

-We are going to build a GAN (a conditional GAN to be specific) and use an extra loss function, L1 loss.
-Let's start with the GAN.
+Our plan involves constructing a GAN (specifically, a conditional GAN) and incorporating an additional loss function known as L1 loss.
+Let's begin by working on the GAN.

 ### A deeper dive into GAN world

-In a Generative Adversarial Network (GAN), there are two main components: the generator and the discriminator.
-These models work together to solve a problem.
-In our specific setup, the generator model takes a grayscale image (a single-channel image) as input and generates a two-channel image, with one channel for *a and another for *b.
-On the other hand, the discriminator model takes these two generated channels, concatenates them with the input grayscale image, and determines whether the resulting three-channel image is real or fake.
-It is important to note that the discriminator also needs exposure to real images (three-channel images in the Lab color space) that are not produced by the generator, and it should learn to recognize them as real.
+In a Generative Adversarial Network (GAN), we have two main components: the generator and the discriminator.
+These components work together collaboratively to tackle a problem.
+Specifically, our generator takes a black-and-white image (a single-channel image) as input and produces a two-channel image, with one channel for *a and another for *b.

+The discriminator, on the other hand, evaluates the authenticity of the two generated channels by combining them with the input black-and-white image.
+Its task is to determine whether the resulting three-channel image is genuine or artificially generated.
+To ensure the discriminator's effectiveness, it must also be exposed to real images (three-channel images in the Lab color space) that were not created by the generator.
+This helps the discriminator learn to differentiate between real and fake images.

-Now, let's discuss the "condition" we mentioned earlier.
-The grayscale image that both the generator and discriminator observe serves as the condition provided to both models in our GAN.
-We expect that both models take this condition into consideration during their respective tasks.
+Now, let's focus on the concept of "condition" we mentioned earlier.
+The grayscale image that both the generator and discriminator observe acts as a guiding condition for both models within our GAN.
+We anticipate that both models take this condition into account while performing their respective tasks.

-To delve into the mathematical aspect, let's denote the grayscale image as x, the input noise for the generator as z, and the desired two-channel output as y (which can also represent the two color channels of a real image).
-Furthermore, G represents the generator model, and D represents the discriminator.
-Consequently, the loss function for our conditional GAN can be expressed as follows:
+To delve into the mathematical aspect, let's represent the grayscale image as x, the input noise for the generator as z, and the desired two-channel output as y (which can also represent the two color channels of a real image).
+Additionally, we denote G as the generator model and D as the discriminator.
+Accordingly, the loss function for our conditional GAN can be expressed as follows:

 ![GAN Loss](./files/GAN_loss.jpg)